It’s time to forgive ‘Rick and Morty’ for its toxic fandom

 As you may recall, it was a total disaster.
 Chanting hordes swarmed their local McDonald’s demanding a product the company didn’t think to produce enough of.
 Their aggressive, embarrassing response to being denied was caught on video in multiple establishments, and it ricocheted around the internet, inspiring many people to distance themselves from the show.
 In certain online circles, people would brag about having never watched an episode with the same self-satisfied air other people use to announce they’ve deleted Facebook.

 Even before the Szechuan sauce, though, there was already a bit of a stench around Rick and Morty.
-The show is about an egomaniac who is the smartest person in the room—in any room in the galaxy—and some fans want to emulate his know-it-all, over-it-all attitude, acting as though they’re the smartest person on any message board in the galaxy.
+The show is about an egomaniac who is the smartest person in the room—in any room in the galaxy—and some fans seem to emulate his know-it-all, over-it-all attitude, acting as though they’re the smartest person on any message board in the galaxy.
 Elon Musk, who definitely sees himself as a misunderstood, messianic, real-world Rick, has publicly professed his fandom, for instance.

 Separating art from its fans